 What About Driving?

-Dr. Peli conducts research and develop visual aids for driving with low vision.
+Dr. Peli conducts research and develops visual aids for driving with low vision.
 He is an author of a recent book titled, Driving with Confidence: A Practical Guide to Driving with Low Vision.